Ed.D. in Administration & Supervision

 For answers to more FAQs about the School of Education, see the general FAQs page.

-Administration and supervision courses are offered at Loyola University Chicago's Water Tower Campus and at Loyola Academy in Wilmette.
+Administration and supervision courses are offered at Loyola University Chicago's Water Tower Campus.

-Students with two years' school supervisory or administrative experience and who possess an Illinois Type 75 principal certificate or comparable out-of-state certificate can complete Loyola's recommended program and meet the academic aspects of certification requirements for the superintendent endorsement in the State of Illinois and those states with similar requirements.
-Successful completion of the required certification examinations is required.
+Students with two years' school supervisory or administrative experience and who possess an Illinois principal endorsement or comparable out-of-state license can complete Loyola's recommended program and meet the academic aspects of licensure requirements for the superintendent endorsement in the State of Illinois and those states with similar requirements.
+Successful completion of the required licensure examinations is required along with a State of Illinois standard teaching certificate and two full years of administrative experience.

 Most students in the Administration & Supervision programs take two courses per semester and are able to complete the required coursework in less than three years (including summer enrollment).
 The length of time for the dissertation depends upon the topic and the diligence of the student.
 Candidates for the Doctor of Education degree (Ed.D.) have a maximum of 7 years to complete the degree.